SDSU-CompE-561-Spring-2025/nba-sports-tracker/README.md

 ## Project Overview

 This project implements the backend of a full-stack web application using **FastAPI**.
-It includes user authentication, CRUD operations for users and audio files, and email verification using SendGrid.
+It includes user authentication, CRUD operations for users and audio files, email verification using SendGrid, and middleware for logging and CORS handling.
 The backend is built following best practices and includes unit tests for key functionality.

 ---